Hardware-Attested Workload Launch: Securing Non-Human Identities

 Best Practices and Considerations

 Is hardware-attested workload launch the right choice for your organization?
-While it offers robust security, several factors should be carefully considered before implementation.
+While it offers robust security, several factors should be carefully considered before implementation, especially when dealing with non-human identities.

 • Cost: Implementing and maintaining hardware attestation infrastructure involves costs for hardware, software, and expertise.